Texas Defender Service (TDS) – Capital Defense Job Openings

 Salary is commensurate with experience, benefits package provided.

-Applications will be considered on a rolling basis, but should be submitted before February 28, 2017.
+Applications will be considered on a rolling basis.
 Interested persons are invited to send a cover letter and resume to: Amanda Marzullo, Interim Executive Director & Search Committee Chair at firstname.lastname@example.org

 Intern with Texas Defender Service!